Caregiver stress: REACH Program

+caregiver stress, challenging behaviors, home safety, depression, self care, and social support.

 Benefits of caregiving

 Caregiving can actually provide a health advantage as well for some caregivers.
 Caregivers maintained higher physical performance when compared to non-caregivers.
 They declined less in tasks than the low-intensity caregivers and non-caregivers such as: walking pace, grip strength, and the speed with which they could rise from a chair.
 Caregivers also did significantly better on memory tasks than did non-caregivers over a 2-year time frame.
 Caregivers scored at the level of someone 10 years younger than them, although both groups (caregivers vs. non-caregivers) were both in their eighties.